 Effective altruists care not only about sentient beings living now, but also the future of our planet.
-There are many possible catastrophic risks, like nuclear war, pandemics, climate change and threats from developing technologies, and there may be actions we can take now to ensure our future is bright.
+There are many possible catastrophic risks, like nuclear war, pandemics and threats from developing unsafe artificial intelligence, and there may be actions we can take now to ensure our future is bright.
 As these catastrophic risks are large in scale, and usually very neglected, reducing these risks may be the highest impact actions we can take.

 Donating to charity is a common way of doing good, but many people can make a larger difference through their career.
 80000 hours provides career advice for people wanting to make a significant impact through their career.